 With Sonny Stewart and the Dynamos, he worked around the Rhineland of Germany doing residencies in bars, nightclubs, and American air bases.
 After a year and a half he returned to England to join his high school friend, guitarist Pete Gage, in forming a soul band: Geno Washington and the Ram Jam Band.
-The Ram Jam Band travelled all over Britain, appeared on the same bill with artists like the Kinks, the Rolling Stones, Rufus ("Walking the Dog") Thomas, and others.
-They and had some recording success in the middle 1960s.
+The Ram Jam Band travelled all over Britain, appeared on the same bill with artists like the Kinks, the Rolling Stones, Rufus ("Walking the Dog") Thomas, and many others.
+They had some recording success in the middle 1960s.

-A year of repair work at the British equivalent of a community college was necessary to patch up his sketchy high school record, but he managed to meet minimum conditions for university entrance and applied to six British universities.
+A year of repair work at the British equivalent of a community college was necessary to patch up his extremely sketchy high school record, but he managed to meet minimum conditions for university entrance and applied to six British universities.
 He got an offer of admission from just one: the University of York, where the founding professor, Robert B. Le Page made a personal decision to take a chance on him.
 (Le Page died in January 2005, forty years after starting the department, which still flourishes, an enormous credit to his service to British linguistics.)

-Geoff enrolled at York in 1968, and experienced something entirely new: taking intellectual work seriously.
-In 1972 he earned the B.A. in Language with First Class Honours.
-He then went on to spend a year as a postgraduate research student at King's College, Cambridge (1973-74), and began teaching linguistics at University College London in 1974 to escape the poverty of graduate student life — he had married in 1967, and now had a wife and son to support.
+Geoff enrolled at York in 1968, and began to experience something entirely new: taking intellectual work seriously.
+By 1972 he had earned the BA in Language with First Class Honours and was offered a year as a Teaching Fellow.
+He then went on to spend a year as a postgraduate research student at King's College, Cambridge (1973-74), and began teaching linguistics as a lecturer at University College London in 1974 to escape the poverty of graduate student life — he had married in 1967, and now had a wife and son to support.

 In the 1980s he developed in interest in computational linguistics, working for several years as a consultant at Hewlett-Packard Laboratories advising on matters relating to natural language processing (trying to make computers understand English: it hasn't happened yet), and collaborated with Gerald Gazdar, Ewan Klein, and Ivan Sag to produce the book Generalized Phrase Structure Grammar (1985).

 He subsequently embarked on other showbiz ventures: a radio acting career, playing the lead role of Jack Worthing (a.k.a. [plot spoiler!]
-Ernest Moncrieff) in Oscar Wilde's The Importance of Being Earnest on the KUSP FM radio station in January 1996, and also starring in a short horror film by director Bernadette Wilson called His Eye, which has been shown at several film festivals.
+Ernest Moncrieff) in Oscar Wilde's The Importance of Being Earnest on the KUSP FM radio station in January 1996, and the starring role in a short horror film by director Bernadette Wilson called His Eye, which has been shown at several film festivals.

 He never had one second of regret about moving his main professional life from show business to academia.
 As a rock musician, he visited a total of two foreign countries: Germany and France.
 Being a linguist didn't just bring more travel than being a rock musician, it brought vastly more.
-As a linguist he has so far been invited to lecture in 22 countries and 22 American states.
+As a linguist he has so far been invited to lecture in 22 countries and 24 American states.
 To be precise: Australia, Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Canada, China, Egypt, England, Finland, France, Germany, Holland, Hong Kong, Hungary, Japan, Malaysia, Russia, Singapore, South Korea, Spain, and Taiwan (that's 22 countries, just 174 to go), and the US states of Arizona, California, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, Washington, and Wisconsin (that's 24 states down, 26 to go).

 His most important published work is a major grammar of Standard English written jointly with grammarian Rodney Huddleston in collaboration with a number of other linguists: The Cambridge Grammar of English (2002), which won the Leonard Bloomfield Book Award of the Linguistic Society of America in 2004.
 During that year he was named a Distinguished Professor of Humanities at UCSC.
 For the year 2005-2006 he was the Constance E. Smith Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
-In 2007 he was named a Fellow of the Linguistic Society of America, and in 2009 he was elected a Fellow of the British Academy.

-Geoff currently lives in the Newington area of Edinburgh.
-He has one son by his first marriage: Calvin James Pullum, a software engineer, who lives in Portland, Oregon.
+From July 2012 to June 2013 Geoff served as Gerard Visiting Professor of Cognitive, Linguistic and Psychological Sciences at Brown University in Providence (RI), USA.
+He currently lives in the Newington area of Edinburgh.
+He has one son by his first marriage: Calvin James Pullum, a software engineer and video game designer, who lives in Portland, Oregon.